 Longing for something just because it’s become your default, even if you don’t want it anymore.

 Learning to ask for what you want.

-Getting what you longed for and finding that the act of longing itself kept you more sustained.
-Like crushes.
+Getting what you longed for and finding that the act of longing itself had been sustaining.
+Like with crushes.
 Or like when I used to go to Fashion Week, and I realized at some point that some people really are just meant to be fans, that it was more fulfilling for me to keep that distance than to get as close as possible.
 That’s kind of an Almost Famous thing, too.

 Figuring out what you want in relation to what makes you happy.
-When I hear teachers at my school talk about college, it’s like the purpose of education is solely to one day get a job instead of to enrich your brains and inspire you and help you grow.
-I think many people expect that once they get into that college or get that romantic partner, they will just be automatically happier and live in a state of eternal bliss.
-But I think we all like to never be satisfied, and will always look for little things to get irritated by no matter how good we have it.
-I think the goal is not utopia/paradise/everythinghappyallthetimealways, just general contentment/a healthy day-to-day mind, which will sometimes be disrupted by either extreme happiness or extreme sadness, and then you determine how you deal with it since you can’t determine whether it happens or not.
-There are people who are “successful” and extremely unhappy, and there are people who live alone on a farm in the middle of nowhere and are extremely happy, and who cares if their happiness is not recognized/validated by the rest of the world, because one day they’ll die and so will everybody else.
+When I hear teachers at my school talk about college, they make it seem like the purpose of education is solely to one day get a job instead of to enrich your brain and inspire you and help you grow.
+I think many people expect that once they get into that college or get that romantic partner, they will automatically be happier and live in a state of eternal bliss.
+But I think we all like to never be satisfied, and will always look for little things to get irritated about no matter how good we have it.
+I think the goal is not utopia/paradise/everythinghappyallthetimealways, just general contentment and a healthy day-to-day mind, which will sometimes be disrupted by either extreme happiness or extreme sadness, which you can decide how to deal with, since you can’t control if it happens or not.
+There are people who are “successful” and extremely unhappy, and there are people who live alone on a farm in the middle of nowhere and are extremely happy, and who cares if their happiness is not recognized by the rest of the world, because one day they’ll die and so will everybody else.
 (I am TIRED and have also lately been thinking about becoming a recluse.)

 Hope you enjoy.
-Cannot wait to cry about this month 2gether from our computer screens.
+Cannot wait to cry about this month 2gether through our computer screens.